CalPolyCPE/cpe202_project_1/ass1.md

 * Takes a string as a single input argument.
 You may assume the input string consists 0 or more unique lower-case letters in alphabetical order.
 * Returns a Python list of strings where each string represents a permutation of the input string.
 The list of permutations must be in lexicographic order (dictionary order).
 Note: If you follow the pseudo code below, your list will be constructed such that this condition will be met.
 Do not sort the list.
 * Is well structured, commented, and easy to read.
 Contains a docstring explaining its purpose.
 * Is recursive and follows the pseudo code below.
+Place this function in a file "perm_lex.py"

 ```
 Argument:	‘’